Kentucky lawmakers scrap statewide mask mandate in schools

 Beshear had asked legislators to give him authority to, at a minimum, require masking when COVID-19 infection rates reach high levels.

-The school measure also would give districts more scheduling flexibility to cope with virus outbreaks.
+The school measure would give districts more scheduling flexibility to cope with virus outbreaks.
 It would allow local school leaders to limit remote instruction to a particular school, grade or classroom — depending on the extent of the outbreak — instead of closing the entire district.
 The overriding goal is to keep children in class when possible, Wise said.

-“What we’re looking to do here is a fair and flexible method that superintendents can get behind,” said Wise, the Senate Education Committee chairman.
+“What we’re looking to do here is a fair and flexible method that superintendents can get behind,” Wise said.